eficode-academy/kubernetes-katas/basic-deployment.md

 # Basic Deployment

-In this exercise you will deploy nginx to a Kubernetes Cluster, and access the default nginx welcome page in your browser.
+In this exercise, you will deploy an nginx web server to a Kubernetes Cluster, and access the default nginx _welcome page_ in your browser.

 It is not expected that you understand everything going on, yet.

 ## Learning Goals

 - Use the Kubernetes command line interface (CLI) `kubectl`.
-- Running and accessing an application in Kubernetes.
+- Run and access an application in Kubernetes.

 ## Introduction

-In Kubernetes we run containers, but we don't manage containers directly, instead containers are placed inside `pods`.
+In Kubernetes, we run containers, but we don't manage containers directly.
+Containers are instead placed inside `pods`.
-A pod _contains containers_.
+A `pod` _contains_ containers.

-Pods in turn are managed by controllers, the most common one is called a `Deployment`.
+Pods in turn are managed by controllers, the most common one is called a `deployment`.

-In this exercise you will create a `Deployment`, which will create a `pod`, in which your container will be running.
+In this exercise, you will create a `deployment`, which will create a `pod`, in which your container will be running.

 ### Interacting with Kubernetes using kubectl